younes-holonomic/IAOS-Architectural-Standard-for-Substrate-Engineering/README.md

 **Maintainer:** Younes Benzaza, Founder & Systems Architect.
 **Affiliation:** Holonomic Labs Ltd (United Kingdom).
 # IAOS-Architectural-Standard-for-Substrate-Engineering
-The official architectural standard and doctrinal blueprint for Substrate Engineering and the Internal AI Operating System (IAOS)
+The official architectural standard and doctrinal blueprint for AI Substrate Engineering and the Internal AI Operating System (IAOS)
 ---
 ## 📚 Core Doctrine (The Full Standard)
 For the complete architectural specification and detailed analysis of the Substrate Mismatch, refer to the doctrinal chapters below: